Skip to main content

 } TDD_GPIO_TYPE_U;

-Used to configure the software parameters of the button, including debounce time, long press time, etc.
+Configure the software parameters for the buttons, including debounce time and long press time.

 /**